wbsoft/parce/docs/source/transforming.rst

    attribute of the Tokens that move is adjusted by the tree builder, so they still point to the right position after an update of the tree.

-When the tree builder is about to inject the modified tree part in the Document's tree, it emits the ``"replace"`` event.
+When the tree builder is about to insert the modified tree part in the original tree, it emits the ``"replace"`` event.
 The transformer reacts by interrupting any current job that might be busy computing the transformed result.
 Finally, when the tree builder emits ``"finished"`` the transformer rebuilds our transformed result, using as much as possible the previously